 That's high praise when you have so many awesome options to choose from.
 I LOVE ribeyes, but if I'm looking for really good flavor, and I'm serving more than just me, this smoked flank steak recipe is THE ONE.

-It didn’t take long to make, and the fresh flavors of the carrot top chimichurri blended perfectly with the wonderful beefy flavor of the smoked flank steak.
+It doesn't take long to make, and the fresh flavors of the chimichurri blended perfectly with the wonderful beefy flavor of the smoked flank steak.

-Flank steak is a really great cut of meat.
-It’s very affordable and packs great beefy flavor.
+This cut of meat is typically very affordable and packs great beefy flavor.
 Flank steak is a lean cut of meat, and because of that, I like to put it in a simple marinade for a few hours before cooking.

-In a small bowl combine a 1/2 cup olive oil, a 1/3 cup Worcestershire, the juice from one lemon, two cloves of minced garlic, a tablespoon of salt, and a few cranks of freshly ground pepper.
-Mix until the marinade is thoroughly combined and then pour it over your flank steak in a large zip lock bag.
+In a small bowl combine a ½ cup olive oil, a ⅓ cup Worcestershire, the juice from one lemon, two cloves of minced garlic, a tablespoon of salt, and a few cranks of freshly ground pepper.
+Mix until the marinade is thoroughly combined and then pour it over the meat in a large zip lock bag.

 I saw this recipe for carrot top chimichurri a while ago, and ever since then, I've wanted to try it.
 This chimichurri recipe is what truly makes the meal amazing.

-- 1 cup finely chopped carrot greens preferably organic (6 carrots)
+- 1 cup finely chopped carrot greens or parsley

 - 2 teaspoons dried oregano